Hello, gorgeous! Are you a bride-to-be? Congratulations! It’s an exciting time and even though I don’t know you, I’m happy for you.

 But let’s be real–wedding planning can be overwhelming.
 There are SO MANY VENDORS to choose from, and unless you work in the industry or have been involved with planning a wedding before, it’s hard to know where to start.
 Websites like WeddingWire and The Knot can help with the process, as can a good wedding planner.
 But when it comes to choosing a beauty services company, it can be tricky figuring out which ones are good and which ones will make your planning harder than it needs to be.

 The first thing I recommend is to check out vendor listings on WeddingWire.
-Pour yourself a glass of wine/cup of coffee/shot of tequila, because this might take a while.
-You’ll see some basic info and a few pictures from each company and if you like their work, look at their website.
+Pour yourself a glass of wine/cup of coffee/a margarita because this might take a while.
+You’ll see some basic info and a few pictures from each company and if you like their work, look at their website and Instagram.
 (If they don’t have a website, you’re likely not dealing with a very professional or established company.)
 If their website looks legit and their pricing is in your budget (hopefully it’s on their website), then read through their reviews.

 There will probably be more positive than negative reviews, so I suggest sorting the reviews by lowest rating.
 If you see a theme of the same bad vendor behavior in the reviews, that can be a warning sign.
 I’m not talking a couple reviews or ones that don’t say anything but just give a low rating.
 But if you consistently see the same negative comments or low ratings in the same area, be careful.